LiuLiuTJ/LiuLiuTJ.github.io/publications.md

 permalink: /publications/
 ---

 Below is a short selection.
-For a full list, see Google Scholar.
+For a full list of publications, please see my [Google Scholar](https://scholar.google.com.hk/citations?user=eCzfpL0AAAAJ&hl=zh-CN) profile.

 1. **Indoor navigation supported by the Industry Foundation Classes (IFC): A survey**. *Automation in Construction*, 2021. (https://doi.org/10.1016/j.autcon.2020.103436)